BakkaBoi69/CS50-Final-Project-Video-To-Ascii-Converter/README.md

 Run "pip install module_name" for each module which is required.
 You'll find the list of module names in "requirements.txt".
 After that, you should be able to run the program

+## Files and their purposes:
+The "project.py" file has all the main code and does all the logic and heavy lifting.

+There is a "requirements.txt" file which has the list of all the pip installable modules required to run this program.

+The "module_installer.py" file is a program that will automatically install all the required modules to run the main program.

+The "test_project.py" file is a unit test file written for the main program.

+The "test_files" directory (folder) contains images and videos to test the main program (project.py) with using the tester program (test_project.py).

 ## Challenges I faced:
 Safe to say that when I started this project, I had no idea where to start from or what libraries to use.